GaneshMSFT/AzureStorageBestPractices/AzureStorageCustomPolicies/README.md

 1. **Create Assignment**
    - Go back to **Policy** > **Definitions**
-   - Find your newly created policy `audit-enable-blob-soft-delete`
+   - Find your newly created policy `audit-enable-blob-container-soft-delete`
    - Click on it, then click **Assign**

 2. **Configure Assignment**